(Above: Stephen Hawking experiencing a zero-G environment in 2007. NASA Photo)

 Skeptical scientists often complain that all parapsychologists want to do is prove the existence of the human soul.
 Laying aside the fact that many parapsychologists actually don’t really care about that question, for those that do there is a perfect response available: “So what?”

-Physicalists–scientists and others who believe that there is nothing in the universe but physical things (doubters are by and large physicalists)—have been trying to prove the soul doesn’t exist for a century or more.
+Physicalists–scientists and others who believe that there is nothing in the universe but physical things (doubters are by and large physicalists)—have been trying for a century or more to prove the soul doesn’t exist.
 Stephen Hawking and uber-doubter Richard Dawkins (one of atheism’s most zealous evangelists) are just among the latest examples.
 Why should they get a pass for their agenda when parapsychologists are denied a pass for theirs?

-People who are “afraid of the dark” find that, even after the light is gone, they are still there, awake and aware.
+In life, people who are “afraid of the dark” find that, even after the light is gone, they are still there, awake and aware (if maybe still a little afraid).
 So I fully expect to shake hands, whether literally or figuratively, with Stephen Hawking as well.
-I will greet him cordially, and will be pleased—as I hope he too will be–that we finally have the chance to get to know each other better.
+I will greet him cordially, and will be pleased—as I hope he too will be—that we finally have the chance to get to know each other personally.
 I’m sure it will make for a lively discussion.

 Paul H. Smith is creator of the Remote Perception: Basic Operational Training home study course. . .